alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You need special permission to export waste inside and outside the EU.
+You need controls to export waste inside and outside the EU.

-[Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you or if the waste you’re exporting is prohibited.
+[Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you or if the waste you’re exporting is prohibited, you need to:

-##Get permission to export waste

-If the waste you want to export isn't prohibited, you need to create a contract between you and the business you're sending waste to before you apply for controls.

-Once you've got one, you need to either:

-* complete the form in the [waste export control tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) if your waste requires Article 18 controls
+* complete the form in the if your waste requires Article 18 controls
 * come back to this page if you need a notification control

+$CTA

+You need to create a contract between you and the business you're sending waste to before you ship your waste.

+$CTA

 ##Apply for a notification control